Authorities Struggle To Retrieve Body Of American Missionary Killed By Isolated Tribe

 — CNN (@CNN) November 22, 2018

 According to a letter written by Chau to his family, the tourist was aware of the risks he was taking but felt the trip was worth it.
 He asked for his family not to be upset with him if he was killed.
 He also reportedly brought gifts to give to the Sentinelese people, such as a football and fish.
-Chau allegedly had made contact with the tribe the day before, but swam away after they shot an arrow at him.
+Chau allegedly had made contact with the tribe the day before but swam away after they shot an arrow at him.
 Still, he did not give up on his mission and insisted on returning the next day.
 Seven people have been arrested for aiding Chau on his adventure and helping him reach the tribe.
 Chau’s family is calling for the people to be released.

 “He ventured out on his own free will and his local contacts need not be persecuted for his own actions,” the family said.
 The family also stated they forgive the tribal members for killing Chau.